 In accordance with the requirements of the TSX, the Board has adopted a "Majority Voting Policy" to the effect that a nominee for election as a director who does not receive a greater number of votes "for" than votes "withheld" with respect to the election of directors by Shareholders shall tender their resignation to the Chair of the Board promptly following the meeting of Shareholders at which the director was elected.
 The Compensation Committee will consider such offer and make a recommendation to the Board whether to accept it or not.
-The Board will promptly accept the resignation or justify rejecting it.
+The Board will promptly accept the resignation unless it determines that there are exceptional circumstances that should delay the acceptance of the resignation or justify rejecting it.
 The Board will make its decision and announce it in a press release within 90 days following the meeting of Shareholders, giving the reasons for not accepting the resignation if such is the case.
 A director who tenders a resignation pursuant to the Majority Voting Policy will not participate in any meeting of the Board or the Compensation Committee at which the resignation is considered.